 As an added bonus, this would now also make them eligible for funding.
-What this means in practice is that many employers, with the Levy looming large over their training budgets, are looking at how they can train a whole new intake of graduates via an Apprenticeship route.
+What this means in practice is that many employers, with the Levy looming large over their training budgets, are reviewing how to train a new intake of graduates via an Apprenticeship route.

-This doesn't mandate the age or background of the apprentice but focuses on somebody learning a profession – be that as a plumber, a broadcast engineer, doctor or an accountant.
-Very few professions nowadays take on graduates who would hit the ground running; most require some form of structured training so should Apprenticeships really just be the domain of the school leaver?
+This doesn't state the age or background of the apprentice, but focuses on somebody learning a profession.
+Be that as a plumber, a broadcast engineer, doctor or an accountant.
+Very few professions nowadays take on graduates who would hit the ground running; most require some form of structured training.
+Given that, should Apprenticeships really just be the domain of the school leaver?

 Any investment in skills and training should be seen as a positive step to improving our ability to compete in a post-Brexit world.
 We should embrace the term Apprenticeship, not look to shy away from it and look forward to the day when the government's ambition is "An Apprenticeship for everybody" whatever the route taken to start one.